 The basic organizational unit of the Air Force is the Squadron.
 In our case, this consisted of 16 bombers and about 34 crews of six crew dogs each.
 Seven of these were specialty crews, with the remaining 27 line crews divided into three Flights—named, with stunning originality, A, B, and C Flights.
 I was assigned to C Flight, commanded by Major Priestly.

 This being the Cold War—when the Russians were the guys we were planning on incinerating—the primary purpose of the Flight was, every third week, to pack up our troubles (and our arctic survival gear) in our ol’ kit bags and schlep down to the Mole Hole.
 This was a blast-hardened building where we would work, sleep, and watch first-generation MTV, all within easy sprinting distance of our nuclear-loaded aircraft.
 These were parked next to the Mole Hole, ready for a quick start and takeoff “if the balloon went up.”
 Meaning we had been ordered to bomb the Soviet Union.
-Good times.
+Good times in The BUFF.

 These seven-day alerts were where I really got to know my flight commander, Major Priestly.
 He was a proudly self-described Florida Cracker with a slight stammer that made him sound very much like Jimmy Stewart.
 [Fun Fact: Jimmy Stewart was a directed bomber pilot and retired form the Air Force Reserve as a Brigadier General!]
 Please note I am not disability shaming the good Major—his stammer was pure affectation.
 When he was in the airplane, he never once stuttered on the radios or the interphone.
 It was all part of the Major Priestly brand.